 To ensure your glasses arrive before 25th of December, please order on or before the dates below:

 US delivery - 15th of December.

-Please note that you will be required to provide additional information to DHL in order to clear the item through customs.
+Please note that you will be required to provide additional information to UPS in order to clear the item through customs.
 Linda Farrow is not liable for late delivery if this information has not been provided.

 It is important to us at Linda Farrow that you are happy with your purchase, and in the case that you are not fully satisfied with the item you received you can return it to us within 14 days of receipt.
 Linda Farrow is happy to offer an exchange or a refund within this period.

 In all cases, the items returned must be in their original condition.
 All goods will be inspected on return and any item in unsuitable condition will be sent back to you.

 Returning an item is simple, just log into your Linda Farrow account, enter your account area on the top right hand corner and select 'RMA'.
 Make sure to contact us through this section for a Return Merchandise Authorisation number prior to sending the item back to us, selecting your choice between an exchange and refund.
 An e-mail with return instructions will follow shortly after.